enisz/igdb/db/assets/templates/02-the-query-builder.md

 public function id(array | int $id) throws IGDBInvalidArgumentException: IGDBQueryBuilder
 ```

-This is kind of a traditional thing.
+This is a legacy thing.
 Since the IGDB team introduced the apicalypse query there is no separate ID field.
 This method simply adds a [where](#where) statement to your query.

 ```php
 <?php